-This procedure is used by the NF service consumers (i.e. NFs, OAM and AFs) to subscribe to/unsubscribe from analytics information directly from the NWDAF, it is also used by the NWDAF to notify the observed analytics event(s) to the NF service consumer if subscribed before.
+This procedure is used in non-roaming case by the NF service consumers (i.e. NFs, OAM and AFs) to subscribe to/unsubscribe from analytics information directly from the NWDAF, it is also used by the NWDAF to notify the observed analytics event(s) to the NF service consumer if subscribed before.

 Figure 5.2.2.1-1: Analytics Subscribe/Unsubscribe/Notify initiated by 5GC NFs, OAM or AFs